dcheema6/nodeJs-nativescript-sample/README.md

 * Backend is deployed to google app engine and live at url: https://game-search-57266.appspot.com (I will take it down by the end of Feb 2020).
 * Front end is configured to connect to the serveless backend, hence there is no need to run it locally.
 * I chose to migrate the data from games.json to Cloud MySQL for better performence and less hastle for anyone trying to run this app.
+* Clicking on queried items will show their details.

 # Getting Started